Crash of a Douglas C-47-DL in Tsile Tsile: 9 killed

 Circumstances:

-The aircraft left Port Moresby-7 Mile Airfield in the morning and flew to Dobodura where a stock of bombs was loaded.
-It left Dobodura to attack the Rabaul-Vunakanau Airport.
-While approaching the target, the aircraft what shot down by the pilot of a Japanese fighter.
+The airplane departed Port Moresby-7 Mile Drome in the morning bound to Dobodura where a stock of bombs was loaded.
+It departed Dobodura to attack the Rabaul-Vunakanau Airport.
+While approaching the target area, the aircraft what shot down by a Japanese fighter.
 All four engines were hit by bullets and the captain ordered his crew to bail out but only three crewmen were able to do so.
-Out of control, the aircraft went into a spin and crashed into the St George Channel, off Rabaul.
-All eight other occupants were killed.
+Out of control, the aircraft went into a spin and crashed into the St George Channel off Rabaul.
+Eight crew members were killed and three others became PoW.

 Crew (43rd BG):